Renault Scenic review - class-leading range

 You may have fond memories of the old Renault Scenic MPV, but as fashions change, so do the cars we drive.
 Few are impacted as much as this car, which has not only morphed into an SUV, but also ditches combustion engines in favour of an electric motor and battery.

 It’s a logical step, and places the Scenic squarely above the smaller Renault Megane – which has also become an electric crossover in its latest outing.
-In time, the Renault ZOE supermini will cease production and be replaced with a smaller Renault 5 and Renault 4, along with an affordable Twingo city car in an impressive EV lineup beneath the Scenic.
+The Renault ZOE supermini is also being replaced with a smaller Renault 5 and Renault 4, along with an affordable Twingo city car in an impressive EV lineup beneath the Scenic.

 More reviews

-While that might sound like a tough gig, Renault shouldn’t be underestimated.
+While its new positioning might sound like a tough gig, Renault shouldn’t be underestimated.
 After all, its ZOE EV arrived way back in 2013 and became the top-selling electric car in Europe.
 That has furnished the French outfit with lots of data and knowledge about electric cars and their owners.
-Indeed, the Scenic we’re getting in the UK comes with a big 87kWh battery, for an impressive 388-mile range.
+Indeed, the Scenic we’re getting in the UK comes with a big 87kWh battery, for an impressive 379-mile range.
 That’s not far off what most drivers will expect from a tank of petrol, and Renault will be hoping that the Scenic can help make the term ‘range anxiety’ a thing of the past.
+If you don’t travel long distances often, a more affordable 60kWh battery is also available.

 With 217bhp from its front electric motor, the Scenic also has plenty of punch for your average family SUV driver.
 It’s smooth – with three different driving modes to adjust how the car feels when you hit the accelerator – and there’s enough in reserve for overtaking and joining faster roads.